jmiemirza/MMFM-Challenge/README.md

 # Prize Money

-The top 3 performers will be declared as the challenge winners and receive a prize totalling $10,000 USD, to be split as follows:.
+The top 3 performers will be declared as the challenge winners and receive a prize totalling $10,000 USD, to be split as follows:

 - 1st Place: $5000
 - 2nd Place: $3000